richi3f/pokemon-gourmet/README.md

   ("HUMUNGO", "GHOST"),
  ]
 suggester = RecipeGenerator(desired_effects, 10)
-recipes = [recipe for recipe in suggester]
+suggestions = [recipe for recipes in suggester for recipe in recipes]
 ```

-Pass effects as pairs of a Power and a Pokémon Type.
+Write effects as pairs of an effect Power and a Pokémon Type.
 These can be
 case-insensitive strings or enums from the `pokemon_gourmet.enums` module.
 If
 the Power is Egg Power, set Pokémon Type to `None`.